-Cutting to the chase: Alkalizing foods are foods which leave behind residue which is alkaline in nature when processed and broken down by the body.
+Alkalizing foods are foods that leave behind residue which is alkaline in nature when processed and broken down by the body.
+It’s important to alkalize your body to fight free-radicles and reduce oxidative stress.

 What are alkalizing foods?

-Mainly fruit and vegetables with a mix of some nuts, seeds and spices.
-Read on to see a more in-depth dive on these categories!
+Mainly fruit and vegetables with a mix of some nuts, seeds, herbs, and spices.
+Read on to see a more in-depth dive into these categories!

 The alkaline diet is the view that your diet can alter the pH value (the measurement of acidity or alkalinity) within your body.